 SearchWP (opens in new tab) offers a list of advanced search features including the indexing of post titles, descriptions and keywords, as well as PDF, Office and text document content.
 You can also create multiple search engines, each with their own settings; so you could, for example, create a search box solely for product searches.

 SearchWP lets you to give users better results by using keyword stems instead of exact term matches, so, for example, the search term ‘sing’ would return related words like ‘song’ and ‘singing’.
 You can even customize how results are ranked using SearchWP's weighting system.
-Prices start at $99 for one site for one year.

 Make and manage tables on your site, and even import them from Excel